zhucs/zhucs/README.md

 ### Welcome! 👋

-Hi there, I'm Aaron, a third-year CS student at Columbia.
+Hi, I'm Aaron.
+I'm a college student studying CS and linguistics.

 <!--
 **zhucs/zhucs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.